When it comes to making your bathroom more accessible, deciding what to do next can be a difficult task.

 When it comes to choosing between a walk-in bath and a walk-in shower, there are a few big choices you need to make.
 Each one serves a different purpose, and you should pick the one that is right for you.

-A walk-in bath is essentially a bath with a door on the side.
-Most tend to be double height where you sit rather than lie-down, to ensure that your whole body is submerged in the water and keep you warm.
+A walk-in bath is essentially a bath with a door on the side, meaning that you do not need to step over the side to enter the bath.
+Most tend to be double-height where you sit rather than lie down, to ensure that your whole body is submerged in the water and keep you warm.

 Many people prefer a bath over showers, but are unable to get in and out of a traditional bath, in which case the ideal solution would be a walk-in bath.